UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/extending.rst

 Documentation
 -------------

-The source file of the documentation are located in `docs/source/`.
+The source files of the documentation are located in `docs/source/`.
 There, you can freely modify or add new files to expand as you wish the documentation.